tivac/modular-css/packages/rollup/README.md

 ### `common`

 File name to use in case there are any CSS dependencies that appear in multiple bundles.
+Defaults to "common.css".

 ### `include`/`exclude`